FranPrakash/DELICIOUS-CLI-APP/README.md

 # DELI-cious Deli App

 ## Project Details
-This app serves as a self ordering system for a sandwich shop similar to Subway or Jersey Mike's.
+This app serves as a self ordering system for a sandwich shop similar to Subway or Ike's.
 The App has the following features
 - User can place an Order
 - User can add Sandwich, Chips or Drink to their order
 - User can order multiple items of same type